 Power in the EU: the intergovernmental thesis

-A theory of liberal intergovernmentalism suggests that the most important decisions in the European Union are taken by national governments.
-Accordingly, integration only takes place if the member states give their consent to it.
+Theories of intergovernmentalism suggests that the most important decisions in the European Union are taken by national governments.
+Accordingly, integration only takes place if the member-states give their consent to it.
 The most important decisions are taken in the form of multilateral negotiations in the European Council.

 © University of Groningen